House Intel chair Schiff accuses GOP of 'whataboutism' and false equivalency on Steele dossier

 It's unclear whether the intelligence agencies will comply, but if history is any judge, they'll ignore Democrats like other Trump officials did.
 Democrats, in June, responded to refusals to comply with subpoenas -- issued current and former officials like former White House counsel Don McGahn -- by beefing up leadership's enforcement authority.

 Democratic leaders, meanwhile, encountered internal pressure to impeach Trump.
-That seemed unlikely given House Speaker Nancy Pelosi's, D-Calif., repeated refusal to hold hearings in her chamber.
+That seemed unlikely given House Speaker Nancy Pelosi's refusal to hold hearings in her chamber.